IST407-707/707-lecture-master/6-week6/2-ml-projects.md

 ![alt text](image-1.png)

-The Theory of Stakeholder Identification and Salience [^2]Introduces address the above issues with the concept of salience.
+The Theory of Stakeholder Identification and Salience[^2] addresses the above issues with the concept of _salience_.
 Salience is a function of three attributes: power, legitimacy, and urgency.
 This framework is particularly useful for understanding not just who the stakeholders are but also why their claims might be considered important.
 The following offers more detail on each aspect of this framework.

 * **Power** Power refers to the ability of a stakeholder to impose their will or influence the project's outcomes.
 In the context of ML, power can manifest in various ways, such as through control over crucial resources (e.g., data, funding, computational resources), regulatory authority, or influence over public opinion.